Luguelín Santos: Olympic silver medal

-He became his country's first ever medallist at the World Junior Championships in Barcelona, missing his aim of the championship record but still winning by a margin of more than half a second in 44.85.
-Acknowledging his quick progression, he said: "so far only Americans have finished in under 44 seconds, I want to be the first from somewhere else".
+After winning his country's first ever medal at the World Junior Championships in Barcelona (of which he was later stripped due to age falsification), Santos said: "so far only Americans have finished in under 44 seconds, I want to be the first from somewhere else".
 He was beaten to that distinction by Grenada's Kirani James in the 400 m final at the 2012 Summer Olympics.
 Santos was next to finish after James, however, as he ran within 0.01 of his personal best time to claim an unexpected Olympic silver medal.
 His was the third ever medal for the Dominican Republic, coming just 45 minutes after Felix Sánchez won his second Olympic gold.
 A team of Gustavo Cuesta, Felix Sánchez, Joel Mejia and Santos appeared to have qualified for the 4 × 400 m relay final, but the second baton change was outside of the changeover zone and the team was disqualified.

-2013-2016
+2013–2016

-In the 400 m final of the 2013 World Championships, Santos went from a non-medalling position to finishing in the bronze medal position, after closing down several athletes on the homestraight, including the defending champion, Kirani James.
+In the 400 m final of the 2013 World Championships, Santos went from a non-medal position to winning the bronze medal, after closing down several athletes on the home straight, including the defending champion, Kirani James.

 Santos won the 400 m gold medal in the 2015 Pan American Games.
 Despite being among the pre-race favourites for the 2015 World Championships 400 metres, Santos finished in fourth place in the finals.
-However, in doing so, he gained the distinction of holding the fastest ever non-medalling time in that event.
+However, in doing so, he gained the distinction of holding the fastest ever non-medal time in that event.
 He also broke his own National Record.

 At the 2016 Olympics, Santos finished second in his 400 m preliminary heat, behind Wayde Van Niekerk (who was to go onto break the World Record in the final).
 In the semi-final, Santos ran a Season's Best of 44.71, as he finished 4th and didn't reach the final.